 - Ask the nursing home staff what they are doing to improve the quality of care for residents in the nursing

-- Call the State survey agency (link to Nursing Home Compare) to find out more about the nursing Look at the length of time that a nursing home has been on the SFF list.
+- If the nursing home is an SFF, look at the length of time that a nursing home has been on the SFF list.
 This is particularly important if the nursing home has been an SFF nursing home for more than 18-24 months, since such nursing homes are closer to either graduating (due to improvements) or ending their participation in Medicare and Medicaid.

-- Call your local State Ombudsman, Administration on Aging, and local groups to find out more about the nursing
+- Call your local State Ombudsman, Administration on Aging, and local groups to find out more about the nursing home.

 Important Note about Information Delays

 The State survey agencies are responsible for entering survey information into CMS’ databases and providing updates as needed.
 Every attempt is made to assure the accuracy and timeliness of the information on the list.
-However, data lags of up to several months can occur between completion of a survey and posting of data on this list.
+However, data lags of up to several months can occur between completion of an inspection and posting of data on this list.
 We advise interpreting this information cautiously and supplementing it with information from the ombudsman's office, the State survey agency, or other sources.